 Say you meet someone at a business meeting and hand out this card.
 Now you want them to save you as a contact on their phones.
 And of course—connect with you later.

 But there’s a problem.
-The recipient of the visiting card will need to pull out her phone, open contacts, tediously type your contact details, and finally save you as contact.
+The recipient of the visiting card will need to pull out her phone, open contacts, tediously type your contact details, and finally save you as a contact.

 In the next section, we will tell you what a digital business card actually is.